-What’s the Difference Between a Species & a Strain?
+What’s the Difference Between a Species and a Strain?

-Golden Teacher is known for having a lower psilocybin content than other cubensis (and for beginners, this can be desirable).
+Golden Teacher Mushrooms: Golden Teacher Mushrooms are a known species for having a lower psilocybin content than other cubensis (and for beginners, this can be desirable).
 In the wild, it has long winding stems and beautiful, wide, golden caps.

-Penis Envy, on the other hand, is very different.
+Penis Envy Mushrooms: Penis Envy Mushrooms, on the other hand, is very different.
 In the wild, it has a thick stem and a bulbous cap, nowhere near as wide as a Golden Teacher—it also has a much higher psilocybin concentration at maturity.

 The point is that as an amateur microscopist, seeing the precursors to these natural properties in the fungi’s spore stage of development can be interesting indeed!